kyzn/mini-plerd/README.md

+# This repository is NOT MAINTAINED

+Be warned that this repository is no longer maintained.

 ## mini-plerd

 This is a clone of Jason McIntosh's [plerd](https://github.com/jmacdotorg/plerd) that I modified to have just what I needed for [kivanc's blog](https://kyzn.org).
 For actual blog content that is processed by this script, see [kyzn.org](https://github.com/kyzn/kyzn.org).